JrMasterModelBuilder/shockwave-reversing/symbols/README.md

 ## XDK Versions

 The different versions of the XDK also contain a limited set of functions in headers and object files.

+## SpiderMonkey Source

+The modified SpiderMonkey source code is included with the different versions of Director that use it.